-We note that "pseudo-random number generators" appeared with the first computers, and have been used ever since for generating random choices (or samples) for various applications.
+various applications.
 However, typical implementations use generators that are not pseudorandom according to Definition 2.1.
-Instead, at best, these generators are shown to pass some ad-hoc statistical test (cf., [29]).
-We warn that the fact that a "pseudo-random number generator" passes some statistical tests, does not mean that it will pass a new test and that it will be good for a future (untested) application.
+Instead, at best, these generators are shown to pass some ad-hoc statistical test (cf., [37]).
+We warn that the fact that a "pseudorandom number generator" passes some statistical tests, does not mean that it will pass a new test and that it will be good for a future (untested) application.
 Needless to say, the approach of subjecting the generator to some ad-hoc tests fails to provide general results of the form "for all practical purposes using the output of the generator is as good as using truly unbiased coin tosses."
 In contrast, the approach encompassed in Definition 2.1 aims at such generality, and in fact is tailored to obtain it: The notion of computational indistinguishability, which underlines Definition 2.1, covers all possible efficient applications and guarantees that for all of them pseudorandom sequences are as good as truly random ones.
 Indeed, any efficient randomized algorithm maintains its performance when its internal coin tosses are substituted by a sequence generated by a pseudorandom generator.
-This substitution is spell-out next.
+This substitution is spelled out next.

-Construction 2.2 (typical application of pseudorandom generators): Let G be a pseudorandom generator with stretch function $\ell: \mathbb{N} \to \mathbb{N}$ .
-Let A be a probabilistic polynomial-time algorithm, and $\rho: \mathbb{N} \to \mathbb{N}$ denote its randomness complexity.
-Denote by A(x, r) the output of A on input x and coin tosses sequence $r \in \{0, 1\}^{\rho(|x|)}$ .
-Consider the following randomized algorithm, denoted $A_G$ :
+Construction 2.2 (typical application of pseudorandom generators): Let G be a pseudorandom generator with stretch function $\ell : \mathbb{N} \to \mathbb{N}$.
+Let A be a probabilistic polynomial-time algorithm, and let $\rho : \mathbb{N} \to \mathbb{N}$ denote its randomness complexity.
+Denote by A(x, r) the output of A on input x and the coin toss sequence $r \in \{0, 1\}^{\rho(|x|)}$.
+Consider the following randomized algorithm, denoted A_G :

-Thus, using $A_G$ instead of A, the randomness complexity is reduced from $\rho$ to $\ell^{-1} \circ \rho$ , while (as we show next) it is infeasible to find inputs (i.e., x's) on which the noticeable behavior of $A_G$ is different from the one of A. For example, if $\ell(k) = k^2$ , then the randomness complexity is reduced from $\rho$ to $\sqrt{\rho}$ .
-We stress that the pseudorandom generator G is universal, that is, it can be applied to reduce the randomness complexity of any probabilistic polynomial-time algorithm A.
+Thus, using A_G instead of A, the randomness complexity is reduced from ρ to $\ell^{-1} \circ \rho$, while (as we show next) it is infeasible to find inputs (i.e., x's) on which the notice-able behavior of A_G is different from that of A. For example, if $\ell(k) = k^2$, then the randomness complexity is reduced from ρ to $\sqrt{\rho}$.
+We stress that the pseudorandom generator G is universal; that is, it can be applied to reduce the randomness complexity of any probabilistic polynomial-time algorithm A. The following proposition asserts that it is infeasible to find an input on which A_G behaves differently than A.